SORRY, DUE TO CIRCUMSTANCES BEYOND OUR CONTROL, ROCKER RACING IS CANCELLED THIS YEAR

 - Mounting of axles may be done by passing them through the sides of the rocker cover, or the rocker cover may be mounted on subframes or a chassis carrying the axles.
 The subframes should not be from the rear of a Mini; track stewards are not paid to sweep up rust after each run (the marshalls are not paid at all, for anything, ever).

 - Cars may have any form of suspension except for hydrolastic, hydragas and hamsters.

-- Downforce wings, spoilers, splitters, air dams and any other forms of aerodynamic additions are permitted on the grounds that they probably won't make a whole lot of difference and will probably be quite amusing, but may not be adjusted following scrutineering once a race is in progress.
+- Downforce wings, spoilers, splitters, air dams and any other forms of aerodynamic additions are permitted on the grounds that they probably won't make a whole lot of difference and will probably be quite amusing, but may only be adjusted following scrutineering once a race is in progress.
 Note again rule 12.

 - Competitors wishing to wear racing clothes, fireproof overalls, helmets etc do so at their own risk of ridicule.

 - The course will consist of two divided lanes, approximately 10 inches (250mm) wide, with a track length of approximately 30 feet (9 metres).
 The course will not necessarily be a level surface throughout the entire length.
 Parachutes are optional.
 Bumpers may be a good idea.
 Front splitters are not.